 Q: Where can I buy sencha green tea?

-A: It's best to buy authentic sencha tea straight from Japan, but if this is not possible, you may find it in local health stores and supermarkets.
+A. It's best to buy authentic sencha tea straight from Japan, but if this is not possible, you may find it in local health stores and supermarkets.
 Look for a trustworthy vendor that sells high-quality sencha tea.

 Note: When buying tea of any kind, make sure that it's organic and grown in a pristine environment.
 The Camellia sinensis plant in particular is very efficient in absorbing lead, fluoride and other heavy metals and pesticides from the soil, which can then be taken up into the leaves.
-To avoid ingesting these dangerous toxins, a clean growing environment is essential, so that you can be sure you're ingesting only pure, high-quality tea.
+To avoid ingesting these dangerous toxins, a clean growing environment is essential, so be sure you're ingesting only pure, high-quality tea.